Common uses for a personal loan

 - Late fee — Discover doesn’t charge origination or prepayment fees, but it may charge a late payment fee.

 Read our Discover personal loan review loan to learn more.

 Best for credit card debt consolidation: Payoff

 Why Payoff stands out: Payoff’s personal loan is designed specifically for people who want to eliminate or reduce high-interest credit card balances.
-The company provides one-on-one support, including welcome calls and first-year quarterly check-ins, to help members as they work to get their finances back on track.
+The company provides one-on-one support to help members as they work to get their finances back on track.

 Best for low interest rate: LightStream

 Why LightStream stands out: LightStream, the online-lending division of Truist, offers competitive interest rates for debt consolidation loans when you enroll in autopay.